burnsr77/burnsr77.github.io/cv/index.md

 <b>*Papers presented*</b>

-2020 "Moral Economies of Open Data Platforms".
-[Association of Internet Researchers 2020](https://aoir.org/).
-Virtual conference (40% acceptance rate), formerly Dublin, Ireland.
-Presentation with Preston Welker.

-2020 "Moral Economies of Open Data Platforms".
-[4S/EASST](https://www.easst4s2020prague.org/) 2020.
-Virtual conference, formerly Prague, Czech Republic.
-Presentation with Preston Welker.

-2019 "\(Digital\) Neocolonialism in the Smart City".
-4S 2019 \(Society for Social Studies of Science\).
-New Orleans.
+2024	"Futuring smart cities and smart petroleum futures: The dual melding smartness of extraction and urbanization".
+International Geographical Conference: Dublin, Ireland.
+Presented with Eliot Tretter.

+2024	"All that is urban melts into data: Circulations of matter and energy in the digital city".
+Annual meeting of the Royal Geographical Society – Institute of British Geographers: London, UK.
 Presented with Morgan Mouton.

-2019 "A Data Story in Two Parts: Smart Cities, Open Data, and Their Inequalities".
-Invited presentation at Data for Good - Calgary.
-June 27, 2019.

-2018 "The Taming of Knowledge: Digital Infrastructures of Humanitarianism" Invited presentation at University of Toronto, Toronto, ON.
-Part of the "Infrastructures of Development" speaker series.

-2018 "Where’s the Database in Digital Ethnography?
-Exploring Database Ethnography for Open Data and Smart Cities Research".
-EASST (European Association for the Study of Science & Technology) 2018.
-Lancaster, UK.
-Co-authored with Grace Wark.

-2018 "From government to community: ethnographic insights into the political dimension of data production."
-Invited presentation at University of Exeter, Exeter, UK.
-Co-authored with Grace Wark.
+2024	"Futuring the (Urban) Necrosphere: Anticipations of the Digitalizing Petroleum".
+Annual meeting of the Urban Affairs Association: New York, NY.
+Presented with Eliot Tretter.

+2023	"A River of Data Runs through It: Examining Urban Circulations in the Digital Age".
+Association of Internet Researchers 2023: Philadelphia, PA.
 Presented with Morgan Mouton.

-2018 "Development, Normativity, and Criticality: Three Points of Coalescence in Open Data Research and Practice".
-Invited presentation (by video) at University of Lagos, Lagos, Nigeria.
+2023	"Digital Transformations of the Urban – Carbon – Labor Nexus: A Research Agenda".
+Annual meeting of the American Association of Geographers.
+Denver, CO.
+Presented with Eliot Tretter.

+2023	"'Make our communities better through data': The moral economy of smart city labor".
+Annual meeting of the American Association of Geographers.
+Denver, CO.

+2022	"Toward Intimate Data: Re-thinking digital, social, political relations".
+Association of Internet Researchers.
+Dublin, Ireland.
+Presented with Preston Welker and Anna Lauren Hoffman.

+2022	"Speculations toward a machinic justice".
+Royal Geographic Society – Institute of British Geographers (RGS-IBG) annual conference.
+Virtual.
+Presentation with Gwendolyn Blue.

 <b>*Conference Sessions Organized*</b>

+2025	"AI and the Global Climate Crisis".
+Annual meeting of the American Association of Geographers.
+Detroit, MI.

+2024	"GeoAI Symposium".
+Annual meeting of the American Association of Geographers.
+Honolulu, HI.
+Program Committee member.

+2023	"Digitalizing Extractive Economies: New Practices, New Questions?"
+Annual meeting of the American Association of Geographers.
+Denver, CO.
+Organized with Eliot Tretter.

+2021	"\(Im\)material streams in the city: ecologies, economies, electrons".
+Open Panel, 4S 2021 (Society for Social Studies of Science).
+Toronto and virtual.
+Organizer with Morgan Mouton.

+2021	"Re-spatializing Digital Labor".
+Annual meeting of the American Association of Geographers.
+Virtual conference.
+Organized with Luke Bergmann (University of British Columbia).

-2019 Organizer.
-"Gendering the Smart City: Towards Just and Feminist Urban Futures".
+2019	"Gendering the Smart City: Towards Just and Feminist Urban Futures".
 Annual Meeting of the AAG.
 Washington, DC.
 Organized with Ayona Datta, Nabeela Ahmed, and Max Andrucki.

-2018 Panelist and Organizer.
-"Interdisciplinary Critical Data Studies".
-Annual Meeting of the Association for Information Science and Technology (57% acceptance rate).
-Vancouver, BC.

-2018 Organizer and panelist.
-"My City Is Smarter than Yours: Deconstructing the Buzzwords".
-Annual Meeting of the AAG.
-New Orleans, LA.
-Organizer with Victoria Fast.

-2018 Organizer.
-"Making Smarter Environments: The Environmental Politics and Practices of Smart Cities".
-Annual Meeting of the AAG.
-New Orleans, LA.
-Organizer with Anthony Levenda.